-During the summer and winter sessions, the registrar will determine equivalent dates for no grade, W grade and regular grade periods.
+During the summer and winter sessions and for courses which have start and/or end dates outside of the regular semester length, the registrar will determine equivalent dates for no grade, W grade and regular grade periods.
 Refer to the registrar's website for details.